maungier/GithubIntro/README.md

 # GithubIntro

-This is my first attempt
+This is my first repo :)